influxdata/nifi-influxdb-bundle/README.md

 field.
 To access the Twitter API you need authorization keys that can be obtained from [Twitter Apps](https://developer.twitter.com/en/apps).

->  Note, that the credentials embeded in demo may not work in shared enviroment, it is better to generate new for testing.
+>  Note, that the credentials embedded in demo may not work in shared environment, it is better to generate new for testing.

 <img src="assets/doc/demo1-gettwitter.png" height="250px">